MarcoBendinelli/Renovation-Service-Modeling/README.md

-# ReNewHouse
+# Renovation House Modeling :house_with_garden:

-We want to model the service offered by a house renovation company to its clients.
-The house renovation company service relies on the services offered by a set of plumbers, electrician, constructors
+The project aims to model the service provided by a house renovation company to its clients.
+This service involves coordinating various workers such as plumbers, electricians, and constructors.
+The process begins with client requests, which prompt the service to contact and select the most suitable providers.

-Based on the requests of the client (the householder) contact them and select the best ones
+To model this complex process, **choreography** and **collaboration** diagrams using **BPMN** (Business Process Model and Notation) are employed.
+These diagrams visualize the interactions and handoffs between different parties involved in the renovation process, ensuring smooth coordination.

+Additionally, **Petri net** is used to represent the dynamic behavior of the system.
+Petri net provides a graphical and mathematical framework for modeling concurrent processes, enabling us to analyze the flow of activities and resources within the renovation service.

 ## Members:
+* Marco, Bendinelli
-* Stefano, Taborelli, 10608112
+* Stefano, Taborelli
-* Riccardo, Gelato, 10662797
+* Riccardo, Gelato
-* Marco, Bendinelli, 10673478

 ## Overview of the process
 This is an elicopter view of the process managed by the house renovation company: